MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 - [Licensing requirements](https://docs.microsoft.com/mem/autopilot/licensing-requirements)
 - [Configuration requirements](https://docs.microsoft.com/mem/autopilot/configuration-requirements)

 **Review the "[Requirements](https://docs.microsoft.com/windows/deployment/windows-autopilot/self-deploying#requirements)" section of the Windows Autopilot Self-Deploying mode article.** Your environment has to meet these requirements as well as the standard Windows Autopilot requirements.
 You do not have to review the "Step by step" and "Validation" sections of the article.
 The procedures later in this article provide corresponding steps that are specific to HoloLens.
 For information about how to register devices and configure profiles, see [2.
 Register devices in Windows Autopilot](#2-register-devices-in-windows-autopilot) and [4.
 Create a deployment profile](#4-create-a-deployment-profile) in this article.
-These sections provide steps that are specific to HoloLens.

-> [!IMPORTANT]
-> Windows Autopilot for HoloLens 2 has specific operating system requirements.
-Autopilot relies on Windows Holographic, version 2004 (build 19041.1103 or later) being pre-installed on HoloLens devices.
-Devices delivered until late September 2020 have Windows Holographic, version 1903 pre-installed.
-Please contact your distributor to learn about when Autopilot-ready devices can be shipped to you.
-If you wish to deploy Autopilot for HoloLens 2 devices, please review instructions and requirements below.
+To configure and manage the Autopilot self-deploying mode profiles, make sure that you have access to [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com).

-Autopilot specific information per HoloLens OS releases.
+**Review HoloLens OS requirements:**
-- In order to use Autopilot a device must have the [Windows Holographic, version 2004](hololens-release-notes.md#windows-holographic-version-2004) release or newer.

-- In order to use Autopilot by use of Wi-Fi a device must have the [Windows Holographic, version 20H2](hololens-release-notes.md#windows-holographic-version-20h2) release or newer.
-However these builds may still use ethernet adapters.

-- On builds [Windows Holographic, version 20H2](hololens-release-notes.md#windows-holographic-version-20h2) a new device management option [Tenantlockdown CSP and Autopilot](hololens2-autopilot.md#tenantlockdown-csp-and-autopilot) has been enabled.

-If you would like to either confirm the build version on your device or update it, please connect it to your Windows 10 PC and launch [Advanced Recovery Companion](https://www.microsoft.com/store/productId/9P74Z35SFRS8).

-**If you wish to try the Autopilot preview, before you start the OOBE and provisioning process, make sure that the HoloLens devices meet the following requirements:**

-- Ensure your device is on Windows Holographic, version 2004 (build 19041.1103 or later).
-If the latest OS is not pre-installed you must manually update using the [Advanced Recovery Companion (ARC)](https://www.microsoft.com/p/advanced-recovery-companion/9p74z35sfrs8?rtc=1&activetab=pivot:overviewtab).
+- Devices must be on [Windows Holographic, version 2004](hololens-release-notes.md#windows-holographic-version-2004) (build 19041.1103) or later.
+To confirm the build version on your device or re-flash to the latest OS, you can use the [Advanced Recovery Companion (ARC)](https://www.microsoft.com/p/advanced-recovery-companion/9p74z35sfrs8?rtc=1&activetab=pivot:overviewtab).
 You can find instructions [here](https://docs.microsoft.com/hololens/hololens-recovery#clean-reflash-the-device).

-- Your devices must be registered in Windows Autopilot.
-For information about how to register devices see [2.
-Register devices in Windows Autopilot](#2-register-devices-in-windows-autopilot).
-The recommended path is for your reseller or distributor to register devices for you.
+Note that devices delivered until late September 2020 have Windows Holographic version 1903 pre-installed.
+Please contact your reseller to ensure that Autopilot-ready devices are shipped to you.

-- In the [Windows Holographic, version 2004](hololens-release-notes.md#windows-holographic-version-2004) release, devices need to be connected to the internet before turning on the HoloLens and initiating the Autopilot provisioning process.
-Connect your device to Ethernet using a "USB-C to Ethernet" adapter for wired internet connectivity.
+- [Windows Holographic, version 2004] only supports Autopilot over ethernet connection.
+Ensure the HoloLens is connected to ethernet using a "USB-C to Ethernet" adapter **before turning it on**.
+Upon device boot no user interaction is required.

-- In the [Windows Holographic, verison 20H2](hololens-release-notes.md#windows-holographic-version-20h2) release, devices may connect to Wi-Fi in OOBE to detect Autopilot.
+- [Windows Holographic, version 20H2](hololens-release-notes.md#windows-holographic-version-20h2) (uild 19041.1128) or later support Autopilot over Wi-Fi, although you may still use ethernet adapters.
+For devices connected via Wi-fi, the user must only:

+     - Go through the hummingbird scene.
+     - Choose the language and locale.
+     - Establish network connection.
+     - Run eye-calibration.

+- Windows Holographic, version 20H2 supports [Tenantlockdown CSP and Autopilot](hololens2-autopilot.md#tenantlockdown-csp-and-autopilot), which locks a device to a tenant and  ensures that the device remains bound to that tenant in case of accidental or intentional resets or wipes.

-- The devices are not already members of Azure AD, and are not enrolled in Intune (or another MDM system).
+- Ensure that the devices are not already members of Azure AD, and are not enrolled in Intune (or another MDM system).
 The Autopilot self-deploying process completes these steps.
 To make sure that all the device-related information is cleaned up, check the **Devices** pages in both Azure AD and Intune Portals.

-- To configure and manage the Autopilot self-deploying mode profiles, make sure that you have access to [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com).

-- Previously Autopilot for HoloLens 2 devices was in private preview, however with this feature entering public preview there will no longer be a need to request to join.
-All tenants will automatically be flighted for the capability to create an enrollment profile for their HoloLens 2 devices.
+Note that "Convert all targeted devices to Autopilot" feature is not supported on HoloLens at the moment.

 ### 2. Register devices in Windows Autopilot

+Your devices must be registered in Windows Autopilot before first setup.
+For MEM documentation on device registration please see [Adding devices to Autopilot](https://docs.microsoft.com/mem/autopilot/add-devices) documentation.

-In the preparation phase, there are two primary ways you can register devices to Windows Autopilot:
+There are two primary ways to register HoloLens devices:

-1. **Contact your distributor or reseller when you place an order to have your devices registered**.
+1. **Reseller can register devices in the Partner Center when you place an order.** [Learn more](https://docs.microsoft.com/mem/autopilot/add-devices#reseller-distributor-or-partner-registration)].
+This is the recommended path.

    or

-2. **Retrieve the hardware hash (also known as the hardware ID) and register the device manually**.
+2. **Retrieve the hardware hash (also known as the hardware ID) and register the device manually in MEM admin center**.

-For more information on device registration please review the [Adding devices to Autopilot](https://docs.microsoft.com/mem/autopilot/add-devices) documentation.

-**Retrieve a device hardware hash**
+**Retrieve hardware hash**

-The device can record its hardware hash in a CSV file during the OOBE process, or later when a device owner starts the diagnostic log collection process (described in the following procedure).
+The device records its hardware hash in a CSV file during the OOBE process, or later when a device owner starts the diagnostic log collection process (described in the following procedure).
 Typically, the device owner is the first user to sign in to the device.

 1. Start the HoloLens 2 device.

-1. On the device, press the Power and Volume Down buttons at the same time and then release them.
+1. On the device, press the **Power** and **Volume Down** buttons at the same time and then release them.
 The device collects diagnostic logs and the hardware hash, and stores them in a set of .zip files.

    1. For full details and an instructional video for how to preform this please read about [Offline Diagnostics](hololens-diagnostic-logs.md#offline-diagnostics).